linz/topo-workflows/workflows/imagery/README.md

 ### Create Config

-The s3 path to the processed tiffs and the basemaps visualisation URL can be found in the create-config pod outputs. for example:
+The S3 path to the processed TIFFs and the Basemaps visualisation URL can be found in the create-config pod outputs. for example:

 ```